A 105-Year-Old Tattoo Artist Is Teaching Girls to Ink for Independence

 For men, a Kalinga tattoo was traditionally a sign of strength, wealth and power.
 But there is also a romanticism around Filipino tribal tattoos.
 Tattoos here represent beauty.
 A tattoo turns a girl into a woman, and the more tattoos you have, the more beautiful you are, says the Kalinga.

 “We were tattooed because we wanted to have sex appeal and to be attractive to men,” says Oggay.
 “Many of the elders here have the same tattoos as their husbands.
 It’s a Kalinga tradition for the wives of warriors to match their tattoos with their husbands.”

-There are 20 female elders in Buscalan with full-body tattoos, many of whom received their first tattoo at just 13.
-And these women and their daughters and granddaughters place a major role in the village.
+In 2018, there were 20 female elders in Buscalan with full-body tattoos, many of whom received their first tattoo at just 13.
+And these women and their daughters and granddaughters played a major role in the village.

 “They are the breadwinners,” says Oggay.
 “They work in the fields and rice terraces.
 Women are hardworking and strong, we can carry heavy loads and do labor work … if a man can, why not a woman.
 We want to support our families and village, it is the Kalinga way.”